roberteijk/ShadowKickboxing/README.md

-# ShadowKickboxing
+# ShadowKickboxing (WIP + not functioning yet)

 ## Introduction

 App for shadow kickboxing training and to practice the Spring framework.
+This project is still in early development.

 ## Acknowledgements